-The study uses two general types of information: 1) data collected from the college, and 2) regional economic data obtained from various public sources and Lightcast's proprietary data modeling tools.2 This chapter presents the basic underlying information from Lane used in this analysis and provides an overview of the Lane Service District economy.
+The study uses two general types of information: 1) data collected from the college and 2) county economic data obtained from various public sources and Emsi's proprietary data modeling tools.
+This chapter presents the basic underlying information from Lane used in this analysis and provides an overview of the Lane County economy.